NikelausM/yelp-camp/README.md

 - Async/Await (to significantly reduce callbacks and ease asyncronous programming)
 - let and const (for increased control of scope)
 - etc.

+This application is deployed as a read-only version to the following link: [https://yelp-camp-nikelausm.herokuapp.com/](https://yelp-camp-nikelausm.herokuapp.com/)

 ## Technologies
 ### Database